divanov2004/pset-3/README.md

 ### Exercise 1

 I've written some code in `change.js`, but it's incomplete.
-It's supposed to print the number of quarters, dimes, nickels, and pennies needed to make change (or an error message if the user enters a value outside of the accepted range).
-Your algorithm should always prioritize larger denominations over smaller ones.
+It's supposed to print the number of quarters, dimes, nickels, and pennies needed to make change.

+// supported, unsuported, invalid, examples

 * Your code must be written in a file named `change.js`.
 * Use `const` variables to represent the value of a quarter, dime, and nickel.
-* Use `const` variables to represent the minimum and maximum values of the accepted range.
+* Use `const` variables to represent the minimum and maximum values of the supported range.
 * Your message must match mine exactly (including spacing and punctuation).

 ### Exercise 2

 Prompt the user to enter an integer.
 Is it positive, negative, or zero?

+// supported, unsupported, invalid, examples

 There are three possible outputs.
 * `Positive.`